kbui1993/MATLAB_Potts/README.md

 }
 ```

-To run a demo, run the following scripts:
+To run a demo, run one of the following scripts:
 1. script1.m
 2. script2.m
 3. script3.m